-We've spent the past few months developing Git Scientist - a modern learning platform - along with a Git training course for research scientists.
+We’ve spent the past few months developing Git Scientist - a modern learning platform - along with a Git training course for scientists who code.

 Git for Scientists will teach you the practical skills you need to quickly become confident with Git and GitHub.